The whos, whats, and whys of issues related to personal data and data protection in open-source projects on GitHub: Methodology

 These criteria guarantee that the projects we consider have at least a small community, active development, and are actively using the reporting mechanism we study, i.e., GitHub issues.

-We will apply a keyword search within the issue title and body to determine the data, and retrieve all issues for which the title or text contains one of the terms listed in Table~\ref{tbl:keywords}.
+We use an automated keyword search through the GitHub search API\footnote{\url{https://docs.github.com/en/rest/search/search?apiVersion=2022-11-28\#search-issues-and-pull-requests} } to collect the data and retrieve issues for which the content contains at least one of the terms listed in Table~\ref{tbl:keywords}.
 We selected these terms to cover a wide range of terminology associated with personal data and data protection, based on both the goals and aspects of data protection regulations (protection of personal data) as well as their impact (e.g., on cookie usage).
 We avoided terms like ``vulnerability'', ``encryption'', or ``social networks'' because they likely lead to many false positives, even though they are sometimes related to data protection issues.
-A preliminary search found 21,608 unique issues from 5,892 projects that meet our terms and fulfill the inclusion criteria.\footnote{Search conducted between Jan 23rd and Jan 31st, 2023}
+A search conducted between Jan 23rd and Jan 31st, 2023, found 21,608 unique issues from 5,892 projects that meet our terms and fulfill the inclusion criteria.

-We will then create a random sample of 650 issues for our subsequent analysis.
+We then created a random sample of 652 issues for our subsequent analysis.
 We manually validate for all issues in this sample if they are indeed about personal data and data protection.
-False positives are removed and we will sample additional issues until we have achieved our desired sample size.
-The rationale for the sample size of 650 is explained when discussing our methods within the analysis plan (see Section~\ref{sec:analysis-plan}).
+False positives were removed and we sampled additional issues until we reached our desired sample size.
+The rationale for a minimal sample size of 650 is explained when discussing our methods within the analysis (see Section~\ref{sec:analysis-plan}).
+Since we always sampled more issues than 650 total to reduce the number of resampling steps, we ended up with two more issues than required, i.e., 652 instead of 650.